mdtalhachy/PostgreSQL/README.md

 * What is PostgreSQL
 * Installing PostgreSQL on Windows
 * Quick Run
-* Helpful Commands
-* Common Problems
+* Common Issues with Windows Users

 # What is PostgreSQL